Ryan Model 147: Post-1980s use

 Firebees remain in service as targets, so it is unsurprising that they are still being configured for reconnaissance missions.
 In the late 1990s Teledyne Ryan, using company funds, configured two Firebees with cameras and communications electronics to provide real-time intelligence for battlefield target acquisition and damage assessment.
 These two UAVs, each named Argus, were used in a USAF "Green Flag" exercise to relay images in real-time from the test range in Nevada to Air Force officers in Florida.

 Five BQM-34-53 Extended Range Firebees were also used to lay chaff corridors during the 2003 invasion of Iraq.
 The drones were modernized by Northrop Grumman in a fast-response program earlier that year, being fitted with chaff dispensers and other improvements including GPS-based programmable waypoint guidance systems (which may or not have been added by the upgrade program).
 These Firebees were delivered for service in charcoal-black paint schemes.
 Only one DC-130 drone launcher aircraft remained in the U.S. military's inventory at the time and was not immediately operational due to a malfunction.
 Two Firebees were ground-launched on the first night of the operation; the other three were air-launched by the DC-130 on the second night of the operation.
 The drones flew until they ran out of fuel and crashed.
 Iraqi TV broadcast footage of the wrecks while describing them as piloted aircraft.

 WZ-5 UAV

-China is known to have recovered U.S. AQM-34Ns during the Vietnam War era and reverse engineered them.
-The Chinese version is known domestically as Wu Zhen 5 (WZ-5), or Chang Hong 1 for export.
-The WZ-5 entered service in 1981 and is expected to be replaced by newer UAVs in the near future.
-WZ-5 prototypes were launched from a modified PLAAF Tupolev Tu-4 bomber; modified Y-8 transports later took over air launching of WZ-5s in an approach similar to USAF's.
-The WZ-5 has a WP-11 turbojet engine which provides performance close to the J85-GE-100.
-One WZ-5 displayed in the China Aviation Museum, Beijing was painted with a few small-sized Vietnamese national flags; it was widely speculated this example had been sent to Vietnam to carry out missions during the 1979 conflict.
+The Chinese Wu Zhen-5 (无侦-5, WZ-5) is a reverse engineered AQM-34N.
+China shot down and recovered AQM-34Ns during the Vietnam War starting in late-1964.
+The WZ-5 may have been used during the Sino-Vietnamese War in 1979.
+It entered service with the People's Liberation Army by 1981.
+The export version was the Chang Hong-1 (长虹-1, CH-1).